Revenue Maximization for Buyers with Costly Participation: Introduction

 Our paper also falls into the scope of designing simple and approximately optimal mechanisms \citep{hartline2009simple}.
-This line of work mainly focuses on the case in which all buyers have an outside option known to be of zero value.
-For single-item setting, sequential posted pricing guarantees a $1\!-\!\sfrac{1}{e}$ fraction of the optimal revenue \citep{yan-11}.
-For multi-item setting, sequential posted pricing guarantees a constant fraction of the optimal revenue when buyers have unit-demand valuations \citep{CHMS-10,cai2019duality} and selling items separately or as bundles guarantees a constant fraction of the optimal revenue when buyers have additive valuations \citep{babaioff2020simple,cai2019duality}.
-When buyers have non-linear utilities (e.g., budgeted utility), \citet{feng2020simple} show that constant-fraction approximation results (e.g., sequential posted pricing) for linear buyers can be generalized to non-linear buyers when the type distributions of the buyers satisfies some closeness property.
+This line of work mainly focuses on the case in which all buyers have zero cost for participation.
+For the single-item setting, sequential posted pricing guarantees a $1\!-\!\sfrac{1}{e}$ fraction of the optimal revenue \citep{yan-11}.
+For multi-item setting, sequential posted pricing guarantees a constant fraction of the optimal revenue when buyers have unit-demand valuations \citep{CHMS-10,cai2019duality}, and selling items separately or as bundles guarantees a constant fraction of the optimal revenue when buyers have additive valuations \citep{babaioff2020simple,cai2019duality}.
+When buyers have non-linear utilities (e.g., budgeted utility), \citet{feng2020simple} show that constant-fraction approximation results (e.g., sequential posted pricing) for linear buyers can be generalized to non-linear buyers when the type distributions of the buyers satisfy some closeness property.
 There are numerous results on this topic.
-See the survey of \citet{roughgarden2019approximately} for a detailed discussion on the approximately optimal mechanisms in various other settings.
+See the survey of \citet{roughgarden2019approximately} for a detailed discussion on approximately optimal mechanisms in various other settings.